January is a challenging time for publishers.

 Floor price, the minimum cost at which a publisher is willing to sell its ad inventory, can be lowered in order to increase fill rates.

-As noted above, many publishers raise their floor prices in Q4 due to the increased advertiser spending.
+As we mentioned earlier, many publishers raise their floor prices in Q4 due to the increased advertiser spending.
 But in January, when advertisers are spending much less on ads, high floor prices could mean lower fill rates because advertisers can’t match your floor prices.

 Improve Your Website Content, SEO, and UX